ZHJEE/OpenTAP/doc/User Guide/Introduction/Readme.md

 ## Resources

 OpenTAP is intended for software as well as hardware testing.
-The concept of Instruments and DUTs (plural of Device Under Test) are essential for
-OpenTAP, In the classical case, a DUT is a device under test, calibration, or control, and an instrument is anything that makes measurements.
-To integrate resources into test plans, whether to control or measure them, they must be connected to test steps that know how to communicate with them.
+The concept of Instruments and DUTs (plural of Device Under Test) are essential for OpenTAP.
+In the classical case, a DUT is a device under test, calibration, or control, and an instrument is anything that makes measurements.
+To integrate resources into test plans, whether to control them or read their measurements, they must be connected to test steps that know how to communicate with them.
 In other words, a resource driver is required.
-Creation of such a driver is described [here](Developer%20Guide/Instrument%20Plugin%20Development/#instrument-plugin-development) in the developer guide.
+Creation of such a driver is described in the [Developer Guide](../../Developer%20Guide/Instrument%20Plugin%20Development/#instrument-plugin-development).

 OpenTAP is quite flexible regarding resources.
 Typically, they would be local, physical equipment.
 But they can easily be more abstract, such as a virtual resource, or even a remote resource.
 Depending on your use case, all of the